ardinsys/financial-charts/docs/index.md

 ## Overview

-`@ardinsys/financial-charts` is a low-level canvas charting engine focused on financial time series.
+Financial charts is a low-level canvas charting engine focused on financial time series.
 It provides primitives to render candles, bars, area charts, and custom controllers while remaining lightweight.

-Start with the **Introduction**, follow the **Guide** for data and runtime patterns, browse **Integrations** for framework snippets, and use the **API Reference** for signatures and event payloads.
+Start with the [Introduction](/introduction), follow the [Guide](/guide/quick-start) for data and runtime patterns, browse [Integrations](/integrations/overview) for framework snippets, and use the [API Reference](/reference/chart) for signatures and event payloads.